eic-network/eic-incubator.github.io/_projects/diamville.md

   African Republic.
-description: "After we exposed [Bois Ruge](https://eic.network/projects/bois-rouge.html) as a vehicle of the Wagner group grabbing the exotic timber of CAR in exchange of mercenaries, we looked closer at a company established in the same day: Diamville.
+description: "After we exposed [Bois Ruge](https://eic.network/projects/bois-rouge.html) as a vehicle of the Wagner group grabbing the exotic timber of CAR in exchange of mercenaries, we looked closer at a company established at exactly the same time: Diamville.
   \n\nThe research has unraveled a unique construct that overlaps Wagner military, Prigozhin commercial operations, diamond mining, looting and exporting - all in the shadows of a single entity.
 Investigating DiamVille reveals how Russian mercenaries